fractal-analytics-platform/fractal-demos/README.md

 # fractal-demos
-Demos &amp; examples for Fractal
+Repository to store demos, notebooks and examples for the [Fractal project](https://github.com/fractal-analytics-platform/fractal)